ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### Allow the Dynamic Update of Access Rights # {#sec-open-points-workflow-dynamic-access-rights}

 In some profiles of ACE, C can request a new access token to update its access rights, while preserving the same secure association with the RS.
-The new access token supersedes the current one stored at the RS, as they are both part of the same "token series".
+The new access token supersedes the current one stored at the RS, as they are both part of the same token series.

-A token series comprises all the access tokens issued by the same AS for the same pair (Client, Resource Server).
-Specific profiles can provide a more specialized definition, e.g., by further taking into account the public authentication credentials of C and the RS.

 When using the original ACE workflow, C uploads the new access token to the RS by protecting the message exchange through the secure association with the RS.
 This allows the RS to determine that the upload of such access token is for updating the access rights of C.